Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 2. You learn by writing working code.
 3. You have working documentation.

 [Vader](https://github.com/junegunn/vader.vim) is a vimscript testing framework that is written by Junegunn.
-This is my Test-Driven Learning project using Vader ([Github project](https://github.com/Sangdol/vimscript-test-driven-learning)).
+This is my Test-Driven Learning project using Vader: [Github project](https://github.com/Sangdol/vimscript-test-driven-learning).

-I wrote a vim plugin called [Mintabline](https://github.com/Sangdol/mintabline.vim/) to solve a problem that neovim doesn't show the tabline properly for terminal buffers.
+I wrote a vim plugin [Mintabline](https://github.com/Sangdol/mintabline.vim/) to solve a problem that Neovim doesn't show the tabline properly for terminal buffers.

 <img src="/img/mintablinev2.png" alt="mintabline screenshot" />